 The possibility of using these relationships in such ways raises, however, questions regarding the invariance and accuracy of the equivalence relationship, and regarding the most convenient technical measurement methods to adopt.
-In the case of the vibration experienced by the driver due to the movement of the automotive steering wheel, the most commonly used metrics of perceived intensity are the unweighted and the W_h weighted root-mean-square acceleration.
-Neither measure is rigorously applicable to the task of perceived intensity estimation, but the W_h weighting has been shown to provide more accurate estimates [26] than its unweighted counterpart.
-In recent years proposals have been put forward for a new hand-arm frequency weighting derived from psychophysical test results with rotating steering wheels [1,27], but such developments are still in their infancy.
-In the case of sound, the research literature provides evidence that the use of the popular acoustical A-weighting underestimates the loudness of perceived sound due to its inability to represent the nonlinear response characteristics of this metric for the subjective evaluation of the loudness of interior sound.
-Automotive research [15] has also suggested that Zwicker loudness correlates best with the subjective judgments of automobile interior sound.
+In the case of the vibration experienced by the driver due to the movement of the automotive steering wheel, the most commonly used metrics of perceived intensity are the unweighted and the W_h weighted root mean square acceleration.
+Neither measure is rigorously applicable to the task of perceived intensity estimation, but the Wh weighting has been shown to provide more accurate estimates (Bellmann et al., 2001) than its unweighted counterpart.
+In recent years proposals have been put forward for a new hand-arm frequency weighting derived from psychophysical test results with rotating steering wheels (Amman et al., 2005c; Giacomin et al., 2004), but such developments are still in their infancy.
+In the case of sound, the research literature provides evidence that the use of the popular acoustical A-weighting underestimates the loudness of perceived sound due to its inability to represent the nonlinear response characteristics of the human ear (Quinlan, 1994).
+In the automotive industry several studies (Banovese and Gibian, 1985) have raised uncertainty about the use of this metric for the subjective evaluation of the loudness of interior sound.
+Automotive research (Auken and Zellner, 1998) has also suggested that Zwicker loudness correlates best with the subjective judgments of automobile interior sound.

 The current study has directly applied the most commonly used vibration and sound perceived intensity metrics to the task of defining subjective equivalence.
-The results suggest that both the statistical properties of the stimuli, and the choice of metric, effect the shape of the equivalence curve.
+The results suggest that both the statistical properties of the stimuli, and the choice of metric, affect the shape of the equivalence curve.
 No single combination of sound and vibration metric produced a family of curves which were separated by less than a single psychophysical just noticeable difference.
-Further, the results suggest an increased divergence of the curves when passing from unweighted for frequency weighted acceleration, and when passing to sound metrics characterised by increasing ability to correctly evaluate stimuli which produce either frequential or temporal auditory masking.
+Further, the results suggest greater separation of the curves when passing from unweighted to frequency weighted acceleration, and when adopting sound metrics characterised by increasing ability to correctly represent frequency and temporal auditory masking.
+The more sophisticated perceptual metric, the less likely it appears that a single equivalence curve can be defined which is applicable to all operating conditions.
+Therefore, the current results would suggest a trade-off between the accuracy of the human perception metric and the ability of defining a single curve of subjective equivalence.